 The University College, London Constitution Unit has a wealth of valuable information on its website.

-Last, but certainly not least, the Unit has published Special Advisers: Who they are, what they do and why they matter (Ben Yong and Robert Hazell, Hart, August 2014), including a chapter by David Laughrin quoted elsewhere in this section of this website.
+The Unit has also published Special Advisers: Who they are, what they do and why they matter (Ben Yong and Robert Hazell, Hart, August 2014), including a chapter by David Laughrin quoted elsewhere in this section of this website.
 This book is a must-read comprehensive study of Special Advisers, from a wide range of viewpoints.

-Nick Hillman and the IfG published this very perceptive report in March 2014: In Defence of Special Advisers: Lessons from Personal Experience.
+- Nick Hillman - In Defence of Special Advisers: Lessons from Personal Experience and

 And Mark Madden has published Generals, Troops and Diplomats - highly readable induction material for advisers within the Australian political system.